ricsanfre/pi-cluster/docs/_docs/longhorn.md

   ```shell
   helm install longhorn longhorn/longhorn --namespace longhorn-system --set defaultSettings.defaultDataPath="/storage"
   ```

+  {{site.data.alerts.note}}

+  If S3 storage server backup target need to be configured other options need to be passed to helm chart.
+See [Backup documentation](/docs/backup/) to how to configure Longhorn backup.

+  {{site.data.alerts.end}}

 - Step 4: Confirm that the deployment succeeded, run:

   ```shell